New Canaan Branch

 The New Canaan Branch is an 8.2-mile (13 km) long branch line of the Metro-North Railroad New Haven Line that begins from a junction east of downtown Stamford, Connecticut, north to New Canaan.
+On weekdays, many branch line trains run directly to and from New York City, eliminating the need to transfer at Stamford.
 It opened in 1868 as the New Canaan Railroad.